Sam A. Baker State Park Historic District

 Over the years, Wayne County has faced challenges such as natural disasters, economic fluctuations, and social changes.
 It has weathered floods, droughts, and economic recessions, but has always managed to persevere and adapt.
 Today, Wayne County remains a rural community with agriculture as its backbone, while also embracing tourism and outdoor recreation due to its beautiful natural landscapes and proximity to state parks and wilderness areas.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Wayne County, Missouri.
+This timeline provides a concise overview of the key events in the history of Wayne County, Missouri.

 • 1800 - The area that is now Wayne County is part of the Louisiana Purchase, owned by the United States.